 Typically tend to be smaller businesses and they will be more expensive due to time, labour and materials.

-They will most likely give you more options to alter your shed to your needs as it is built from the ground up.
+They will give you more options to alter your shed to your needs as they’re building it from scratch.

 Don’t forget to check out the types of materials used to make sure you are getting a decent build.